kokonut27/GitHub-User-Search/README.md

 # GitHub User Search
 > Created using [Python3](https://python.org) and [git_api](https://pypi.org/project/git-api/), coded by [JBYT27](https://github.com/JBYT27).

-> **IMPORTANT: You must fork the Repl to access it as of right now.
-If you are viewing this on GitHub, this should be the same as well.
-You should also visit [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for the token (git_api).
-Thank you in advance!**

 ## About
 This is a project I decided to make for Kajam, but I decided to choose a different idea for the jam, so this is just your ordinary project. (*You can find the package [here](https://pypi.org/project/git-api/).*) So this is basically a clone of @RayhanADev's [Replit User Search](https://replit-user-search-v3.rayhanadev.repl.co/).
 I tried recreating that, but it retrieves GitHub user info.
 You just insert your name inside the textbox, press the search button, and it should retrive the GitHub user info!